 What does prevention in dentistry mean?

 Preventative dentistry is all about how you look after your mouth.
 Is your cleaning good enough?
 Is your diet affecting how many cavities you get?
 Is your toothpaste ok?
 Is your bite causing you to damage your teeth or restorations?
 These are all things that will be considered.
-Often one small change can lead to significant improvements in the amount of treatment you need.
+Often one small change can lead to significant improvements and help you avoid dental treatment in the future.

 From the first moment that you arrive at the practice we will be checking how you look after your mouth.
 If there are any causes for concern we will start to help you to find what can be done to help you.